Doctoral Student in Asian Languages and Cultures

 About

 Sonia holds an M.A. in East Asian Studies from New York University and a B.A., summa cum laude, from Rutgers University-New Brunswick.
+During her studies, she explored interests in intermediality, narratology and visual culture.
 Her master’s thesis project titled, “Intermedial Ruptures of Witnessing Oral History: Visual Historiography, Remediation and Keum Suk Gendry-Kim’s Graphic Novels,” examines Gendry-Kim’s biographical graphic novels, Grass and The Waiting, as visual historiography that amplifies otherwise marginalized narratives of historical trauma from survivors of the Korean War and calls them “into being” as image-events.
 Such graphic novels thus resist revisionist discourse and instead call for contemporary audiences to witness oral histories as living, forward-moving histories.

-Sonia has participated in summer research programs with Ewha Womans University in Seoul and Rackham’s Michigan Humanities Emerging Research Scholars Program (MICHHERS).
-She has also gained consulting experience as the Lead Researcher of HRCap, Inc., an Asian American global recruiting firm, where she leveraged Korean and English sources for market research and curriculum development regarding glocalization, diversity and cultural competency
+This past summer, Sonia participated in Sungkyunkwan University’s IUC intensive for advanced academic Korean language training and presented her work on 20th-century anticolonial print internationalism across Korean and Panjabi diasporas.
+She has also participated in summer research programs with the Nam Center, Ewha Womans University and Rackham’s Michigan Humanities Emerging Research Scholars Program (MICHHERS).
+She has also gained research consulting experience as the Lead Researcher of HRCap, Inc., an Asian American global recruiting firm, where she leveraged Korean and English-language sources for market research and curriculum development.

 Languages